-Note: Form IT-9 is an automatic extension of time to file until June 15, 2005.
+Note: Form IT-9 is an automatic extension of time to file until June 17, 2006.
 This IS NOT an extension of time to pay any state and/or county taxes due.

-The purpose of Form IT-9: The Form IT-9 will allow you an automatic 60 day extension for filing your Form IT-40, Indiana Individual Income Tax Return, or the Form IT-40PNR, Indiana Part-Year Nonresident Individual Income Tax Return.
+The purpose of Form IT-9: This form will allow you an automatic 60-day extension for filing your Form IT-40, Indiana Individual Income Tax Return, or the Form IT-40PNR, Indiana Part-Year Nonresident Individual Income Tax Return.

-Who should file Form IT-9: You should file this form and pay your tax if you can't file your income tax return (IT-40 or IT-40PNR) by the April 15, 2005, due date and you expect to owe additional tax.
+Who should file Form IT-9: You should file this form and pay your tax if you can't file your income tax return (IT-40 or IT-40PNR) by the April 17, 2006, due date and you expect to owe additional tax.

 Penalty and Interest: Indiana will accept the federal extension date, plus allow an additional 30 days.
-However, you must still pay 90% of your Indiana taxes by April 15, 2005.
+However, you must still pay 90 percent (.90) of your Indiana taxes by April 17, 2006.
 If you don't, the extension is not valid and both penalty and interest will be charged on the balance due.
-Note: Interest is due on any amount not paid by the April 15, 2005, due date.
+Note: Interest is due on any amount not paid by the April 17, 2006, due date.